-Nonprofit organizations created exclusively for religious purposes: Nonprofit organizations providing services exclusively to the blind; Nonprofit Nebraska-licensed schools, colleges, universities established under §§ 79-1601 to 79-1607 or any regionally or nationally accredited, nonprofit, privately controlled college or university with its primary campus physically located in Nebraska (not including Nebraska public post-secondary institutions): Nonprofit Nebraska-licensed hospitals; Nonprofit Nebraska-licensed health clinics when one or more hospitals or the parent corporations of the hospitals own or control the health clinic for the purpose of reducing the cost of health services, or when the health clinic receives federal funds through the United States Public Health Service for the populations that are medically under-served; Nonprofit Nebraska-licensed skilled nursing facilities: Nonprofit Nebraska-licensed intermediate care facilities; Nonprofit Nebraska-licensed assisted-living facilities; Nonprofit Nebraska-licensed intermediate care facilities for the mentally retarded; Nonprofit Nebraska-licensed nursing facilities; Nonprofit Nebraska-licensed home health agency, hospice or hospice service. and respite care service; Nonprofit Nebraska-licensed child-caring agencies or child placement agencies; and Nonprofit organizations certified by the Department of Health and Human Services (HHS) to provide community-based services for persons with developmental disabilities.
-The state, including public educational institutions recognized or established under the provisions of Chapter 85, or any Nebraska county, township, city, village, rural or suburban fire protection district, city airport authority, county airport authority, joint airport authority, drainage district organized under §§ 31-401 to 31-450, natural resource district, elected county fair board, housing agency as defined in § 71-1575 except for purchases for any commercial operation that does not exclusively benefit the residents of an affordable housing project, cemetery created under § 12-101, or joint entity or agency formed by any combination of two or more counties, townships, cities, villages, or other exempt governmental units pursuant to the Interlocal Cooperation Act, the Integrated Solid Waste Management Act, or the Joint Public Agency Act, except for purchases for use in the business of furnishing gas, water, electricity, or heat, or by any irrigation or reclamation district, the irrigation division of any public power and irrigation district, or public schools or learning communities established under Chapter 79.
+Nonprofit organizations created exclusively for religious purposes; Nonprofit organizations providing services exclusively to the blind; Nonprofit Nebraska-licensed schools, colleges, universities established under §§ 79-1601 to 79-1607 or any regionally or nationally accredited, nonprofit, privately controlled college or university with its primary campus physically located in Nebraska (not including Nebraska public post-secondary institutions); Nonprofit Nebraska-licensed hospitals; Nonprofit Nebraska-licensed health clinics when one or more hospitals or the parent corporations of the hospitals own or control the health clinic for the purpose of reducing the cost of health services, or when the health clinic receives federal funds through the United States Public Health Service for the populations that are medically under-served; Nonprofit Nebraska-licensed skilled nursing facilities: Nonprofit Nebraska-licensed intermediate care facilities; Nonprofit Nebraska-licensed assisted-living facilities; Nonprofit Nebraska-licensed intermediate care facilities for persons with developmental disabilities; Nonprofit Nebraska-licensed nursing facilities: Nonprofit Nebraska-licensed home health agencies, hospice or hospice services, and respite care services; Nonprofit Nebraska-licensed mental health centers: Nonprofit Nebraska-licensed child-caring agencies or child placement agencies; and Nonprofit organizations certified by the Department of Health and Human Services (HHS) to provide community-based services for persons with developmental disabilities.
+The state, including public educational institutions recognized or established under the provisions of Chapter 85, or any Nebraska county, township, city, village, rural or suburban fire protection district, city airport authority, county airport authority, joint airport authority, drainage district organized under §§ 31-401 to 31-450, land bank created under the Nebraska Municipal Land Bank Act, natural resource district, elected county fair board, housing agency as defined in § 71-1575 except for purchases for any commercial operation that does not exclusively benefit the residents of an affordable housing project, cemetery created under § 12-101, or joint entity or agency formed by any combination of two or more counties, townships, cities, villages, or other exempt governmental units pursuant to the Interlocal Cooperation Act, the Integrated Solid Waste Management Act, or the Joint Public Agency Act, except for purchases for use in the business of furnishing gas, water, electricity, or heat, or by any irrigation or reclamation district, the irrigation division of any public power and irrigation district, or public schools or learning communities established under Chapter 79.
 The Nebraska State Fair Board.